rustanlys/rupta/README.md

 * `dump-pts`: Outputs the points-to analysis results.
 * `dump-mir`: Outputs the MIR for all reachable functions.

+Note: RUPTA requires considerable computational and memory resources to analyze a large Rust project.

 ## LOG

 Set the `PTA_LOG` environment variable to enable logging: